Disadvantages of electric scooters (what you need to know before buying)

 Some models don’t fit in public transport and car trunks

-Some of the bigger scooters, typically racing or offroad scooters, will be so huge in volume (and usually heavy as well), that bringing them inside a bus or a train will be impossible, and even fitting them in a large car trunk can sometimes be difficult.
-Luckily, these are mostly long-range scooters, and there’s almost never a need for them to fit in a car trunk, as they have insanely long ranges of more than 60 mi / 96 km.
+Additionally, some of the bigger scooters, typically racing or offroad scooters, will be so huge in volume (and usually heavy as well), that bringing them inside a bus or a train will be impossible, and even fitting them in a large car trunk can sometimes be difficult.
+Luckily, these are mostly long-range scooters, and there’s rarely a need for them to fit in a car trunk, as they have insanely long ranges of more than 60 mi / 96 km.

 Some places don’t allow electric scooters on the street

-The overwhelming majority of cities and countries worldwide have no problems with electric scooters on their streets, as long as they are street-legal and obey the local traffic laws.
+Most cities and countries worldwide allow electric scooters on their streets if they are street-legal and follow local traffic laws.

 Many places limit the top speed for electric scooters